-1. Get to Know PHBV Partners
+1. PHBV Partners LLP

+PHBV has been in business for over 15 years, with over 10 years experience conducting governmental audits.
 PHBV Partners LLP was created on January 2, 2012 after 50 years as Clifton Gunderson LLP, one of the nations' top accounting firms.
 Clifton Gunderson and LarsonAllen, ranked as two of the nation's top 20 certified public accounting and consulting firms, agreed to merge as of January 2, 2012.
 The new firm is named CliftonLarsonAllen (CLA).
-Organizationally, CLA is built around a holding company and four entities: CLA LLP, CLA Wealth Advisory, CLA Outsourcing and PHBV Partners LLP.

-PHBV Partners is the separate legal entity that will service our regulatory health care clients at the State and Federal Government levels, including OAMR should our bid be successful.
-The separation of the entities places a firewall between the CLA LLP health care provider practice and the PHBV Partners regulatory healthcare practice.
-In addition to the separate legal entity, additional firewalls are in place including staff separation, operational separation, financial separation, physical separation and information system separation.
+PHBV is the separate legal entity that will service our regulatory health care clients at the State and Federal Government levels, including OAMR should our bid be successful.
 All of our clients will continue to receive the high quality, responsive audit and consulting services to which they are accustomed.
-It should be noted neither PHBV Partners nor CLA have any West Virginia Long Term Care provider clients.
+It should be noted neither PHBV nor CLA have any West Virginia Long Term Care provider clients.

-Nationally recognized as experts in the area of health care audit, compliance and consulting, PHBV Partners currently service health care audit, compliance, and/or consulting contracts with the states of Alabama, Arkansas, Connecticut, Colorado, Delaware, Georgia, Maryland, Massachusetts, Michigan, Mississippi, Nevada, New Hampshire, New Jersey, Oklahoma, Oregon, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington, West Virginia, and the District of Columbia.
+Nationally recognized as experts in the area of health care audit, compliance and consulting, PHBV currently service health care audit, compliance, and/or consulting contracts with the states of Alabama, Arkansas, Connecticut, Colorado, Delaware, Georgia, Maryland, Massachusetts, Michigan, Mississippi, Nevada, New Hampshire, New Jersey, Oklahoma, Oregon, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington, West Virginia, and the District of Columbia.
 In addition, we have provided compliance-related services in the past to the states of Illinois, Indiana, Kansas, Kentucky, Montana, Nebraska, New Mexico, North Carolina, North Dakota, Ohio, Vermont, and Wisconsin.
-At the Federal level, PHBV Partners provides audit and consulting services to CMS.
+At the Federal level, PHBV provides audit and consulting services to CMS.
 Also, we remain the "firm of choice" to provide health care related litigation support services to the DOJ, including the Federal Bureau of Investigation (FBI).